Sami-Mangal/prophet-challenge/README.md

 1. Clone the repository or download the notebook file.
 2. Install the required libraries.
 3. Open the notebook in Jupyter.
-4.Follow the instructions provided in each section to understand and execute the code.
+4. Follow the instructions provided in each section to understand and execute the code.

 # Acknowledgments